danmo91/School/IS 403/HTML Forms/README.md

 ![build form in index.cshtml](images/build-form.png)

-run your project and your view should now show an ugly form for the user to input an email address and password
+Your view should now show an ugly form for the user to input an email address and password

 ![build form in index.cshtml](images/ugly-form.png)